LiyrAstroph/MICA2/docs/getting_started.rst

 First create two subdirectories ``data/`` and ``param`` in the current working directory.
 All the output files will be placed into ``data/``.
 The subdirectory ``param`` is used to place options for CDNest.

-To run the package in a parallel computer/cluster, use the following command:
+To run the package in a parallel computer/cluster, use the following command, e.g.:

 .. code:: bash

-   mpiexec -n np ./mica2 param/param
+   mpiexec -n 6 ./mica2 param/param  # here use 6 cores, change it to the numbers you want

-where ``np`` is the number of cores and ``param`` is the paramter file, stored in the directory ``param/``.
+where ``param`` is the paramter file, stored in the directory ``param/``.
 This will also generate CDNest option files ``OPTIONSCON`` and ``OPTIONS1D`` in the subdirectory ``param/``.

 If the results are not as good as expected, one may want to modify options for Markov-chain Monte Carlo sampling.